Program Details

 You can expect to participate in block field placement in semester 6.
 Between semesters 6 and 7 (between years three and four), you will complete one 14-week field experience term (unpaid), during which you will be expected to conduct a research thesis.

-Prior to starting the field experience term, a field co-ordinator will help students:
+Prior to starting the field experience term, a field co-ordinator will help you:

 • prepare for interviews